 Raise is committed to protecting your privacy.
-We are conscious of our responsibilities under the General Data Protection Regulations 2018 (GDPR) and we endeavour to ensure that the personal information we obtain will always be held, used and otherwise processed in accordance with those regulations and all other applicable data protection laws and regulations.
+We are conscious of our responsibilities under the Data Protection Act 2018 and UK General Data Protection Regulations 2018 (UK GDPR).
+We endeavour to ensure that the personal information we obtain will always be held, used and otherwise processed in accordance with those regulations and all other applicable data protection laws.

 This statement explains how we will handle the personal information you provide to Raise.
 We may periodically modify, add or remove sections of this privacy statement so you may like to check this page from time to time.